TheMesocarp/aika/README.md

 A Rust-native coordination layer for multi-agent systems, with support for single-threaded, multi-threaded, and distributed execution.
 Finnish for "Time".
 Built entirely from systems theory first developed in the mid '80s through early '90s.

-> Use `aika::mt` engines at own risk, many features are still being tested.
+> DO NOT USE `aika::mt` engines yet, still experimental!

 ## Roadmap